Address by Des Loughney, Chair of LCC

 The agenda for today is that I will say a few words and read the verse from the poem by Laurence Binyon ‘For the Fallen’ and make a few remarks.
 There will then be the two minutes silence.
 After that wreaths will be laid.
 People laying weaths are welcome to say a few words.

 The ceremony will end once the last wreath has been laid.

 Now that we are in the midst of another crisis which has claimed many lives I think it is fitting that we remember the front line NHS staff and social care staff who lost their lives in providing essential services.
-We offer our symathy and solidarity to all those who lost loved ones in the last eight months.
+We offer our symathy and solidarity to all those who lost loved ones in the last eighteen months.

 Laurence Binyon “For the Fallen’

 They shall grow not old, as we that are left grow old:

 Age shall not weary them, nor the years condemn.

 At the going down of the sun and in the morning